While there are many factors that contribute towards a healthy birth through IVF, identifying viable embryos is one of the most important.

 Reports from Bourn Hall, and from several other UK clinics, suggest this procedure is safe and that it improves implantation and IVF success rates.
 Constant research is taking place.

-We advise that endometrial scratching is undertaken in the second half of the menstrual cycle, just before commencing IVF or FET treatment.
+We advise that endometrial scratching is undertaken in the second half of the menstrual cycle, just before starting IVF or FET treatment.

 Before an embryo can begin the process of implantation it must shed the protective shell it has grown in for the last five or so days.
 Making a slit in the shell assists the embryo to hatch by reducing the resistance to mechanical pressure from the embryo.